 Expiry Labels

 Expiry labels display the expiration date of a product or material.
-Compliance with GMP regulations ensures that expired items are removed from circulation, reducing the risk of administering or using ineffective or potentially harmful products.
+Compliance with GMP regulations makes sure expired items are removed from circulation, reducing the risk of administering or using ineffective or potentially harmful products.

 Tamper Evident Labels